An assessment of racial disparities in pretrial decision-making using misclassification models: A Two-Stage Misclassification Model

-The misclassification model first introduced in \cite{hochstedler2023statistical} can be extended to a multistage framework.
-Let $Y = j$ denote an observation's true outcome status, taking values $j \in \{1, 2\}$ and we are interested in the relationship between $Y$ and a set of predictors $X$.
-Instead of obtaining just one potentially misclassified measurement of $Y$ as in \cite{hochstedler2023statistical}, we now have $a$ sequential imperfect measurements of $Y$.
-Let $Y^{*(a)}$ denote the observed outcome from stage $a$ of the data generating process, taking values $k^{(a)} \in \{ 1, 2 \}$.
-Let $Z^{(a)}$ denote a set of predictors related to the misclassification of $Y^{*(a)}$.
-The mechanism that generates the observed outcome, $Y^{*(a)}$, given the true outcome, $Y$, and all earlier-stage observed outcomes, $Y^{*(a - 1)} \dots Y^{*(1)}$, is called the $a^{th}$\textit{-stage observation mechanism}.
+The misclassification model first introduced in \cite{hochstedler2023statistical} can be extended to a multistage framework, in the context of pretrial risk assessment.
+Let $Y = j$ denote an observation's true pretrial failure status, taking values $j \in \{1, 2\}$.
+Here $Y = 1$ indicates that an individual would truly experience a pretrial failure and $Y = 2$ indicates that an individual would \textit{not} experience a pretrial failure.
+We are interested in the relationship between $Y$ and predictors $\boldsymbol{X}$ related to pretrial failure.
+This relationship is called the \textit{true outcome mechanism}.
+Instead observing pretrial failure directly, we have two sequential and imperfect measurements of $Y$ -- the VPRAI recommendation and the judge's decision.
+Let $Y^{*(1)}$ denote the VPRAI algorithm recommendation, which is observed in the first stage of the data generating process, taking values $k^{(1)} \in \{ 1, 2 \}$.
+Here $Y^{*(1)} = 1$ denotes a VPRAI "detain" recommendation and $Y^{*(1)} = 2$ denotes a VPRAI "release" recommendation. $Y^{*(2)}$ denotes the judge's pretrial decision, which is observed in the second stage of the data generating process. $Y^{*(2)}$ takes values $k^{(2)} \in \{ 1, 2 \}$ where $Y^{*(2)} = 1$ indicates that the judge detained the individual and $Y^{*(2)} = 2$ indicates that the judge released the individual.
+Because $Y^{*(1)}$ and $Y^{*(2)}$ do not always match an individual's true pretrial failure status, $Y$, we consider them to be noisy indicators of the outcome of interest.
+Let $\boldsymbol{Z^{(1)}}$ denote a matrix of predictors related to the misclassification of $Y^{*(1)}$.
+Similarly, $\boldsymbol{Z^{(2)}}$ denote a matrix of predictors related to the misclassification of $Y^{*(2)}$.
+The mechanism that generates the first-stage observed outcome, $Y^{*(1)}$, given the true outcome, $Y$, is called the \textit{first-stage observation mechanism}.
+The mechanism that generates the second-stage observed outcome $Y^{*(2)}$, conditional on the first-stage observed outcome, $Y^{*(1)}$, and the true outcome, $Y$, is called the \textit{first-stage observation mechanism}.
 Figure \ref{multistage_conceptual_framework_figure} displays the conceptual model for a two-stage misclassification model.
-The conceptual process can be expressed mathematically as